Sukumar1118/Food-Order/Notes/Show-me-Code.md

 # Planning for the UI
-● Before we start coding, `plan things out`.
+● Before we start coding, `plan the things out`.
 ● Planning will make things easier to understand.
 We should know exactly what to build:

 # Name the App